Published: 3/28/2022 | Updated: 7/03/2023

 What Treatment Providers Accept Tricare Insurance For Rehab?

-What Should I Ask About Using Tricare For Rehab Care
+What Should I Ask About Using TRICARE for Drug and Alcohol Addiction Treatment?

 To be eligible for residential or inpatient treatment, TRICARE has certain requirements you need to fulfill.
 Firstly, you need a formal diagnosis for severe symptoms of SUD (Substance Use Disorder) that need immediate medical care.
-If you’re seeking a non-emergency individually, you need to present prior approval.
+If you are not seeking treatment for a medical or psychiatric emergency, you need to present prior approval.

 You can also ask about partial exceptions and exceptions to guidance with no coverage of your case manager.
 You should also ask about: